avivasolutionsnl/sitecore-docker/README.md

 # Build
 As Sitecore does not distribute Docker images, the first step is to build the required Docker images.
 For this you need the Sitecore installation files and a Sitecore license file.
-What files to use are set by environment variables (interpreted by docker-compose); download all the packages that are defined by variables in the `.env` file.
+What files to use are set by environment variables (interpreted by docker-compose); download all the packages that are defined by variables in the `.env` file and place them in the `files` directory.

 The xp0 Sitecore topology requires SSL between the services, for this we need self signed certificates for the xConnect and SOLR roles.
-You can generate these by running the `./Generate-Certificates.ps1` script.
+You can generate these by running the `./Generate-Certificates.ps1` script (note that this requires an Administrator elevated powershell environment and you may need to set the correct execution policy, e.g. `PS> powershell.exe -ExecutionPolicy Unrestricted`).

 Next, modify the `.env` file and change the build parameters if needed: